 Actually Knyazeva (2004) explains the philosophical sense of the concept of non-linearity which is crucial to complex systems.
 She states that evolution in a non-linear system includes (i) the idea of multiplicity of evolutionary paths; (ii) the idea of choice between these paths; (iii) the idea of tempo of evolution; (iv) the idea of irreversibility of evolution.
 In this way she demonstrates by several examples that complexity is really a multi-faceted phenomenon in the universe and formulates the principles of complex non-linear thinking.
-It is worthwhile to list these principles: (i) the constructive role of chaos in evolution; (ii) the elements of predetermination in the field of multiple evolutionary paths, (iii) the laws of very fast, avalanche-like processes in complex systems; (iv) the existence in changing rhythms and regimes of evolution and self-organization, Knyazeva (2004) formulates the principles of soft management of non-linear complex systems.
+It is worthwhile to list these principles: (i) the constructive role of chaos in evolution; (ii) the elements of pre-determination in the field of multiple evolutionary paths, (iii) the laws of very fast, avalanche-like processes in complex systems; (iv) the existence in changing rhythms and regimes of evolutionary processes; (v) the patterns of constructing complex totalities from simpler elements.
+Based on these understandings of evolution and self-organization, Knyazeva (2004) formulates the principles of soft management of non-linear complex systems.
 The self-control and evolutionary prohibition rules together with topologically correctly organized perturbations upon complex systems are the keywords for the system to be developed in an appropriate way.
 In this Knyazeva (2004) shows the way how knowledge on complex systems can lead to applications.